developermauricio/naturalconexion/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.0.2 =
+* to add WP-CLI command for clearing cache of a post [<a target="_blank" href="https://www.wpfastestcache.com/features/wp-cli-commands/">Details</a>]
+* to fix Warning scandir() at wpFastestCache.php:302
+* to fix Warning file_put_contents(/cache/wpfc-minified/index.html) at cache.php:1090
+* to fix Warning unlink(wp-cache-config.php) admin.php:885

+= 1.0.1 =
+* to clear only cache of post/page even if the "update post" option is disabled

+= 1.0.0 =
+* to define the save_settings() function of single preload feature as static function

+= 0.9.9 =
+* to clear cache when regular price of woocommorce is updated
+* refactoring of Automatic Cache

+= 0.9.8 =
+* to clear cache after updating Elementor Website Builder plugin
+* to clear cache after theme or plugin update by custom settings [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-after-theme-or-plugin-update/">Details</a>]
+* to enable Auto Cache Panel for the classic editor which is enabled via add_filter()

 = 0.9.7 =
 * to clear cache after theme or plugin update by default [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-after-theme-or-plugin-update/">Details</a>]